corrode/corrode.github.io/content/blog/lifetimes/index.md

 ## Lifetimes As A Way To Communicate

 Part of why lifetimes can look scary is that they are often named `'a`, `'b`, or `'c`.
-This makes them look like some kind of cryptic, mathematical incantation.
-In such situations, it can be helpful to think of lifetimes as "labels", [you can name them however you want](https://www.possiblerust.com/pattern/naming-your-lifetimes) to make your code clearer.
+This makes them look like some kind of academic, mathematical notation.
+That's just a convention to make them quicker to write (and coming up with better names is hard)!
+It is helpful to think of lifetimes as "labels" &mdash; [you can name them however you want](https://www.possiblerust.com/pattern/naming-your-lifetimes) to make your code clearer.
 For instance:

 ```rust
 fn process_input<'input>(data: &'input str) -> &'input str {